squeek502/resinator/README.md

 resinator
 =========

-A (very work-in-progress) cross-platform Windows resource-definition script compiler (.rc to .res compiler).
+A (very work-in-progress) cross-platform Windows resource-definition script (.rc) to resource file (.res) compiler.
 The intention is for this to eventually get merged into the Zig compiler as per [this accepted proposal](https://github.com/ziglang/zig/issues/3702).

 ## Overview / How it will fit into Zig